tryberg/mcmc_eq/README.md

 # mcmc_eq
-MCMC inversion of quake location and velocity structure
+MCMC inversion of quake locations and velocity structure